Walshkev/Cloud-Final-Project/README.md

-initial project structure created with https://expressjs.com/en/starter/generator.html
+initial project structure created with https://expressjs.com/en/starter/generator.html and then updated by Alex